 ]

 NOTE: The detailed information in logicalLocations is useful, even though much of it is captured in location.fullyQualifiedLogicalName (§3.23.4), because it allows results management systems and other SARIF consumers to organize analysis results, for example, by asking questions such as “How many results were found in the namespace namespaceA::namespaceB?”.
 Programs can ask these questions without having to know how to parse the fullyQualifiedLogicalName string.

+threadFlowLocations property

+A run object MAY contain a property named threadFlowLocations whose value is an array of zero or more unique (§3.7.2) threadFlowLocation objects (§3.37) representing locations that appear in threadFlow objects (§3.29) within the run.The threadFlowLocations array may contain all or any subset of the threadFlowLocation objects in the run.

+NOTE: Defining threadFlowLocation objects within run.threadFlowLocations can reduce the size of the log file if certain locations occur frequently, either within a single thread flow (for example, if the thread flow represents a loop) or across thread flows (for example, if all thread flows start at the program entry point and share their first few locations).

 graphs property

 A run object MAY contain a property named graphs whose value is an object (§3.6) each of whose property values is a graph object (§3.30), and each of whose property names equals the id property (§3.30.2) of that graph object.
 A graph object represents a directed graph: a network of nodes and directed edges that describes some aspect of the structure of the code (for example, a call graph).